-The main experimental signature for assigning a mixed-symmetric character to a 2^+ state is a strong M1-transition to the 2^+1 state as discussed in section 2.1.2.
-This thesis presents for the first time an additional signature which manifests the different F-Spin character of the 2^+1 (FSS) and 2^+{ms} (MSS) by a comparison of their charge and matter transition radii.
+The main experimental signature for assigning a mixed-symmetric character to a 2^+ state is a strong M1 transition to the 2^+1 state as discussed in section 2.1.2.
+This thesis presents for the first time an additional signature which manifests the different isospin character of the 2^+1 (FSS) and 2^+{ms} (MSS) by a comparison of their charge and matter transition radii.
 Electron and proton scattering cross sections are analysed to obtain experimental informations about these quantities.

 This chapter is organized as follows.
-First the results of a QPM calculation for 92Zr are presented and compared to various experimental observables.
+First, the results of a QPM calculation for 92 Zr are presented and compared to various experimental observables.
 Based on these results, the idea for the new signature is developed in the framework of the QPM.
-Next - to check its validity - the charge and matter transition radii of the FSS and MSS are measured in 92Zr, where the MSS is already known from absolute M1-transition matrix elements.
-The new signature motivates a simple picture for the origin of effective forces used in quadrupole collective models and for the general formation mechanism of mixed-symmetry states.
+Next - to check its validity - the charge and matter transition radii of the FSS and MSS are measured in 92 Zr, where the MSS is already identified based on absolute M1 transition matrix elements.
+The new signature motivates a novel explanation for the origin of effective forces used in quadrupole collective models and for the general formation mechanism of mixed-symmetry states.
 This is presented in section 5.3.
 Finally, some semi-quantitative considerations on the evolution of mixed-symmetry states in the N=50 region are discussed, based on a QRPA calculation [Pon10].